Editing shapes in the Inspector

 Rotating shapes

 You can quickly rotate any shape you’ve selected by placing your cursor near its corner handles and dragging when the rotate cursor appears.
+If you click without dragging in the rotation area, it will select the layer behind instead.
+Clicking and dragging rotates the selected layer.
+Hold ⌘ and drag to skip rotation entirely — this selects and moves the layer behind in one action.

 Quickly rotate a shape by holding the Command key while dragging a selection handle